keswconference/kesw2017/registration/index.md

     </ul>
 </blockquote>

-You must ensure that the ‘KESW 2017’ appears in the PAYMENT REFERENCE field of the bank transfer form.
-Please also ensure that the FROM field contains the DELEGATE NAME.
+<p class="text-justify">You must ensure that the ‘KESW 2017’ appears in the PAYMENT REFERENCE field of the bank transfer form.
+Please also ensure
+that the FROM field contains the DELEGATE NAME.</p>

-Please ensure that you pay any charges you bank may charge.
-If we do not receive the full amount due before the early registration deadline the full late rate may become payable.
+<p class="text-justify">Please ensure that you pay any charges you bank may charge.
+If we do not receive the full amount due before the early registration deadline the full late rate may become payable.</p>

-We will send you confirmation by email when we have received your payment and your registration is complete.
+<p class="text-justify">We will send you confirmation by email when we have received your payment and your registration is complete.</p>

 ## Regular / Academic Registration